The Ultimate Comprehensive Guide for Mastering CSS Print

 <Button>Click Me</Button>

-CSS Modules let you scope CSS by automatically generating unique class names.
+CSS Modules scope styles locally by generating unique class names.

 CSS Module Example: